boyter/boyter.org/content/posts/treat-faster-tools-as-a-profile.md

 Two things of note.
 I used `-c` which turns off complexity calculations to make it a closer comparison since mezura does not do this (as far as I can tell) and secondly, they are not doing an equal amount of work. `scc` is counting ~86,000 files compared to mezura counting ~67,000.
 However there is still no reason `scc` should be taking 2x the wall clock time for this task.

 Now I could go and read the source of mezura to see if there is some trick I'm missing, or as I decided, to black box it, by looking at strace output instead.
 This is because it gives a good idea of where to go looking for wins, and I have never really used it that much.
-Treat faster tools as a profile, not an insult.

 So with `strace -f -c` we get the following trimmed output, for `scc`